ALMA Central molecular zone Exploration Survey (ACES) VI: ALMA Large Program Reveals a Highly Filamentary Central Molecular Zone: Methods

 We describe the method to identify these representative LFs and SFs below and compare this with an automated Rolling Hough Transform (RHT) method to identify LFs in a follow-up paper \citep{Pare2025b} at the end of this section.
 The initial inspection of the data to identify these structures was done using a spatially down-sampled version of the ACES \HNCO~data cube due to the prohibitively large size of the full resolution data cube.
 The lead author led an initial by-eye selection of about 10 structures in each category.
 Together with members of the paper sprint team, we communally chose three representative objects in each sample for detailed study.
 After a by-eye determination of the velocity extents for the LFs and SFs, sub-cubes with enhanced spatial and spectral resolution were created for the chosen samples.
 The full resolution sub-cubes were used for the remainder of the analysis.

 The selected LFs and SFs are shown in Figure~\ref{fig:overview}.
 The main image shows the ACES \HNCO~peak intensity in the background with the zoom-in boxes toward each object in our sample.
 In the zoom-in boxes we show the HNCO data in each region integrated over the velocity range of the structure (see Table \ref{tab:filament_striation_statistics}).
 The three LFs are shown in colored boxes spanning the rough size of the full filamentary structures.
-We highlight the three key regions that demonstrate the ubiquity of SFs in the HNCO data in colored boxes (shown in more detail in Figure \ref{fig:striation_ubiquity}) with the individual SFs selected for quantitative analysis shown in green boxes.
+We highlight the three key regions that demonstrate the ubiquity of SFs in the HNCO data in colored boxes (shown in more detail in Figure \ref{fig:striation_ubiquity}) with the individual SFs selected for quantitative analysis shown in green boxes. \updab{The zoom-in boxes in Figure \ref{fig:striation_ubiquity} highlight regions that seem to contain many dozens of features similar in appearance to the three example SFs selected for analysis.
+The LFs, on the other hand, are larger, with maybe only a dozen or so similar features apparent in the CMZ \citep[see][for more]{Pare2025b}}.
 One of the regions is near the M0.8–0.2 ring structure located to the Galactic South of Sgr B2 \citep{Butterfield2024b, Nonhebel2024, Tsuboi2015, Mills2017,Martin2008}, one is the outer extended part of the Sgr B2 region, and one is located within the dust ridge between clouds d and e/f \citep{Immer2012, Battersby2020, Walker2018}.
 Within each of these regions which each contain many SFs, we chose one SF for quantitative analysis which we label as SFs 1, 2, and 3.
 SF 1 was particularly chosen as it was slightly isolated from most of the emission in the chosen area.
 The three regions containing the SFs in Figure~\ref{fig:overview} are further highlighted in Figure \ref{fig:striation_ubiquity}, to show a variety of SFs in different spectral bins.
 The selected LFs and SFs are located throughout the CMZ and demonstrate a variety of properties.
 Each of the SFs are observed over multiple velocity channels, and are not due to velocity crowding effects (see Section~\ref{sec:velocity_crowding}).
 All of the structures used for our study show evidence for being in the CMZ (see Section~\ref{sec:discussion_inthecmz?}).

 In a follow-up paper from the ACES team \citep{Pare2025b}, we use a Rolling Hough Transform (RHT) to systematically identify a larger sample of LFs.
 As can be seen in Figures 3, 8, and 9 of \citet{Pare2025b}, all three LFs identified in this work are clearly detected with the RHT method, with our LF 1 corresponding to their LF 1b, LF 2 to LF 2a, and LF 3 to LF 3.
 Since the identification methods are different, the boundaries of the structures vary, but overall have 70\% overlap.
 The agreement of two independent methods in the identification of the LFs demonstrates their fidelity.